 Read more here.

 Bayou Bartholomew - is 364 miles long and is the longest bayou in the world.
 Access points for canoeing, kayaking and fishing are available at some bridges and the State Park.
 Traversing along the ridge and through the delta areas of the parish, it is the primary waterway through the parish.
 Once the center of transportation activities, it was dotted with steamboat landings and social events.
-The landings are gone but remnants of sunken vessels can often be spotted during periods of low water.
+Although the landings are gone, remnants of sunken vessels can often be spotted during periods of low water.

 Bonne Idee - is another French named waterway on the eastern side of the Parish and provides beautiful bayou frontage for homes and recreational properties.
 Fishing off the pier or drifting by boat along the mossy cypress trees provides for a leisurely afternoon.
 The Villages of Mer Rouge and Bonita provide convenient and friendly businesses to meet your needs while in the area.

 Little Lake Lafourche - just 7 miles North of Rayville, Louisiana on the Morehouse & Richland Parish line is a great place for anglers to land some big fish.
-The banks are dotted with fine home and camps.
+Plus, the banks are dotted with fine homes and camps.
 Oak Ridge, Collinston and Monroe are nearby to provide shopping and supplies.
 In addition to Little Lake Lafourche the area is filled with small lakes, rivers and bayous to explore.
 Boeuf River is the parish boundary to the east.

 The Ouachita River - Along the western boundary of Morehouse Parish near Sterlington provides easy access to a variety of water sports.
-If you are interested in sport fishing, water skiing or just sunning on the deck, the river offers a full array of activities close to marinas and launch areas.
+If you are interested in sport fishing, water skiing or just sunning on the deck, the river offers a full array of activities close to marinas and launch areas, the perfect place for recreation in Morehouse Parish.

 Bussey Brake Reservoir